aliuq/Register-Completion/README.md

 New-Completion nc 'arg1','arg2','arg3'
 ```

-Other `HashList` types to see the below examples.
+Other `HashList` types to see the below examples. `-Force` let us can force to replacement a exist command.

 ```Powershell
 New-Completion nc 100